Sewer Repair, Cleaning, Video Inspection & Installation

 Most homes do not need a sewer ejector pump unless it has a bathroom below the level of the main sewer line.
 Its purpose is to lift the sewage to the level of the sewer line so it can flow out of the house to the community sewer or a septic tank.
 You may have a sewage ejector pump even if your bathroom is nearly level with the sewer line or septic tank, if the waste water cannot flow fast enough by gravity alone.

 Unless you’re very familiar with these systems, replacing a sewage ejector pump is not a do-it-yourself project.
+The Plumber provides Buffalo sump pump replacement for homeowners across western New York.
 Properly sizing the pump to meet your home’s plumbing is complex and it’s worth the expense to have a professional do the work and ensure it meets plumbing codes.